FollowCoin/followcoin-contract/audit.md

 4. Smart Contract code often is not DRY (Do not Repeat Yourself rule), for example in <strong>transferFrom</strong> function which is overloaded couple of times, but instead of having common base for those functions, each overload copies the same code and changes just one line.

+5. You should use uint256 were possible as it's gas cost is lower

 ## Questions for feature verification

 #### Can you transfer the FLLWB from person A to person B?